Brian Hagedorn: Wisconsin Supreme Court

-In 2019 Hagedorn ran for a seat on the Wisconsin Supreme Court to succeed retiring Justice Shirley Abrahamson, who had served on the court since 1976.
+In 2019, Hagedorn ran for a seat on the Wisconsin Supreme Court to succeed retiring Justice Shirley Abrahamson, who had served on the court since 1976.
 His opponent in the election was Lisa Neubauer, Chief Judge of the Wisconsin Court of Appeals.

-Based on unofficial results in the nonpartisan general election, Hagedorn originally led by 5,962 votes out of 1.2 million cast, a margin of about 0.5%, and a post-election canvas increased his lead slightly to around 6,100 votes.
-Under state law, Neubauer could have requested a recount as long as the difference in votes in the final tally was less than 1%, but Neubauer would have had to fund the recount herself because the difference was greater than 0.25%, which is the margin that triggers a taxpayer-funded recount.
+Based on unofficial results in the nonpartisan general election, Hagedorn originally led by 5,962 votes out of 1.2 million cast, a margin of about 0.5%, with a post-election canvas increasing his lead slightly to around 6,100 votes.
+Under state law, Neubauer could have requested a recount, but she would have had to fund the recount herself because the difference was greater than 0.25%, which is the margin that triggers a taxpayer-funded recount.
 Instead, Neubauer conceded to Hagedorn.

 Hagedorn was inaugurated on August 1, 2019.
 After several of his early decisions went contrary to the conservative majority of the court, the Associated Press theorized that Hagedorn could become a swing vote on the Court after the inauguration of liberal justice Jill Karofsky in August 2020.
-That analysis was borne out throughout 2020, as Hagedorn's vote was decisive on politically-sensitive cases on the COVID-19 pandemic in Wisconsin and election-related cases before and after the 2020 election.
+That analysis was borne out throughout 2020, as Hagedorn's vote was decisive on politically sensitive cases on the COVID-19 pandemic in Wisconsin and election-related cases before and after the 2020 election.
 He has since come under criticism from his former Supreme Court colleague, conservative justice Daniel Kelly, who accused Hagedorn of trying to seek political neutrality when considering the implications of his rulings.
+Hagedorn remained considered the swing vote until the court shifted from a conservative majority to a liberal majority after the 2023 Wisconsin Supreme Court election.
+Hagedorn has been described as right-leaning justice, less strictly aligned with the court's conservative wing than the court's conservatives.

-2019–2020 Voter purge case
+2019–2020 voter purge case

 In a case involving attempts by conservative groups to force the state Elections Commission to purge more than 230,000 voters from the active voter rolls, Hagedorn sided with the liberal justices' position that the Court should not review a lower court's opinion which had halted the purge.
 Hagedorn's decision resulted in a 3–3 tie on the Court, due to Justice Daniel Kelly's recusal, leaving the lower court ruling in place.